-Conferences papers will be published in Four Edited Volumes by IB Tauris in London, United Kingdom.
+Conferences papers will be published in Four Edited Volumes.

 The deadline for submitting paper proposals is April 30th, 2014.
 Proposals should include a 250-word abstract and title, as well as the author's name, address, telephone number, email address, and institutional affiliation.